What is the Planning Internship

 The planning internship is an essential and integral part of the Planning program.
-Students will be expected to obtain this experience between the first and second year of the program.
-Internships may be paid or volunteer work experiences that relate to any field of planning and with any kind of public/private/non-profit or academic organization.
+Professional work experience in a Canadian planning environment is a valuable part of a student’s education.
+Students will normally be expected to obtain this experience between the first and second year of the Program.
+Internships may be paid or volunteer work experiences that relate to any field of planning and with any kind of public/private/nonprofit or academic organization.

 Internship Review Process

-Once you complete your internship, you will be required to fill out the Internship Form by the end of August.
-This is a form for students to briefly outline their internship duties/experience and offer advice to first year students who are starting their internship search.
-As part of the internship evaluation, students will be required to present to first year planning students.
-The presentation sessions dates will be announced later in Fall semester.
-The presentations are brief, informal, and offer a chance for first year students to ask questions about the work experience.
+Once you complete your internship, you will be required to do two things.
+You will need to fill out the Internship Form by the end of August.
+This is a form for students to briefly outline their internship experience and offer advice to first year students that are starting their internship search.
+You will also be required to present your internship experience to first year students.
+The presentations are brief, informal and offer a chance for first year students to ask questions about the work experience and interview process.